Best Places to Relax in Malaysia for Travelers

 Melaka and George Town, Historic Cities of the Straits of Malacca

-Melaka and George Town, historic cities of the Straits of Malacca have developed over 500 years of trading and cultural exchanges between East and West in the Straits of Malacca.
+Melaka and George Town, historic cities of the Straits of Malacca, have developed over 500 years of trading and cultural exchanges between East and West in Malacca’s Straits.

-The influences of Asia and Europe have endowed these two towns with a specific multicultural heritage that is both tangible and intangible.
+Asia and Europe’s influences have endowed these two towns with a specific multicultural heritage that is both tangible and intangible.

 Melaka Historic City